-Maria A. Grasso joined Flushing Savings Bank in 2006 as Executive Vice President, Chief Operating Officer and Corporate Secretary.
-Ms. Grasso is responsible for managing the Retail Bank, Small Business, Government Banking, Human Resources, Marketing, Sales and back office operations of the Bank.
+Maria A. Grasso joined Flushing Financial Corporation in 2006 as Executive Vice President and Chief Operating Officer.
+In 2007, she was elected Corporate Secretary.
+Ms. Grasso is responsible for managing the Distribution and Client Development for the Retail Bank, Ethnic Markets, Business Banking, Government Banking, Internet Banking, Human Resources, Marketing, Sales and back office operations of the Bank.

-Prior to joining Flushing Savings Bank, she held the title of Senior Vice President and Division Head of The Bank of New York for Long Island and Queens, overseeing an organization that served the personal and small business banking needs of customers throughout 102 branches.
+Prior to joining Flushing Financial, she held the title of Senior Vice President and Division Head of The Bank of New York for Long Island and Queens, overseeing an organization that served the personal and small business banking needs of customers throughout 102 branches.

-Ms. Grasso has been in the banking business for 22 years, beginning her career with Chase Manhattan after graduating from Hofstra University with a BBA in Finance.
+Ms. Grasso has been in the banking business for over 28 years, beginning her career with Chase Manhattan after graduating from Hofstra University with a BBA in Finance.
 She went on to receive her MBA in Marketing from Adelphi University in 1989.

 EVELYN HARRISON ’84